kescalera84/arcgis-js-api-v4-events-sample/README.md

 This version of the repo is still very rough and initial, later I will refactor it and document the code better

+To see the results of the tests I recommend:
+- Using VsCode with live server extension
+- Enabling the dev tools in chrome browser (Google Chrome browser is the configured navigator for live server )